Kitware/vtk-examples/src/Cxx/Images/DrawOnAnImage.md

 ### Description

-This example draws a circle in the center of the input image using vtkImageCanvasSource2D 's DrawCircle method.
+This example draws a circle in the center of the input image using vtkImageCanvasSource2D's DrawCircle method.